The Well Worn Shoes

 • Rooms typically run between $128-$142

-11 Amazing Things To Do In Camden
+11 Things To Do In Camden

-1. Visit The Charming Shops –
+1. Explore The Charming Downtown Shops –

 Camden is such a charming town, but the shops are on a whole other level here.
 There are rows and rows of quaint shops and restaurants.
 Make sure to take some time to explore and wander around in at least a few of them.